Certainty Blog

 Geopolitical Risk

 Political instability, tariffs, and sanctions can dismantle a supplier network overnight.
-Organizations need visibility into where their materials come from, what dependencies exist across tiers, and how upstream supply chain disruptions might ripple into production lines or compliance obligations – evaluating risk at the country level is not enough.
+Organizations need visibility into where their materials originate, what dependencies exist across tiers, and how upstream supply chain disruptions might ripple into production lines or compliance obligations.
+Evaluating risk at the country level is not enough — and CSDDD’s requirement to assess adverse impacts at each tier of the supply chain demands a more granular approach to geopolitical mapping.

 Environmental Risk

-Climate-related natural disasters – extreme weather, drought, floods, pandemics, or wildfires- have jumped in both frequency and severity.
-A supplier located in a floodplain or wildfire-prone region can disrupt months of inventory planning in just one week.
+Climate-related natural disasters — extreme weather, drought, floods, pandemics, wildfires — have increased in both frequency and severity.
+A supplier located in a floodplain or wildfire-prone region can disrupt months of inventory planning in a single week.
 The most advanced supply chain risk models now incorporate climate simulations and geographic external risk mapping to help teams preemptively diversify sourcing.
+Under CSDDD, environmental risks in the supply chain — including deforestation, water pollution, and biodiversity harm — must be identified and addressed as part of mandatory due diligence.

 Expert Insight: A recent KPMG report on 2025’s top geopolitical risks highlights supply chain instability and environmental disruption as two of the most urgent threats facing global businesses.
-These forces are tightly woven into the fabric of supply chain resilience.
-And yet, they remain under-evaluated in many compliance and procurement programs.
+These forces are tightly woven into supply chain resilience — and yet remain under-evaluated in many compliance and procurement programs.

 Want to know where you stand compared to other compliance leaders?
 Then take our Digital Audit and Inspection Management Readiness Quiz.